katepz/life-in-the-lido-lane/README.md

 The labels for the built in form fields for crispy forms also need styling which will be done in a future sprint.

-The issue highlighted on the performance test with image file types will also be addressed in future
+The issue highlighted on the performance test with image file types will also be addressed in future.

 ## Credits
 ### Code
-- The project is inspired by the Codestar Blog project from the Code Institute LMS and some of the code and processes from that project has been used as a starting point for this one.
+- The project is inspired by the Codestar Blog project from the Code Institute LMS and some of the code and processes from that project has been used as a starting point for this one
 - Django documentation has been used to cross check correct configurations of aspects of the project
 - Chat GPT gave some suggestions for model structure which was adapted to fit the database schema
-- Chat GPT gave some starting code for the implementation of the update/delete functions on the Gallery page
+- Chat GPT gave some ideas for the implementation of the update/delete functions on the Gallery page
 - Google fonts used for embedded code for typography

 ### Content
-- individual lido web pages for info and images.
+- Individual lido web pages for info and images
-- unsplash for free to use stock images
+- Unsplash for free to use stock images

 ### People
 - John and Roo on the Code Institute  Coding Coach Channel for expert help when needed